Sector14/cougar-util/Readme.md

 ```

 Using a user profile is required if you've made changes to the axes curves or
-swapped the RDR Cursor and toe break axis.
+swapped the RDR Cursor and toe brake axis.
 The image below shows such a setup
 in HOTAS CCP.

 ![RDR Cursor axis configuration](images/axis-config.png)